Site menu

 Two students working together with their laptops open outside.

-There are two core Peer Mentoring programmes available to students at the University of West London; these include our Traditional and Shared Lived Experience programmes.
+There are three Mentoring programmes available to students at the University of West London; these include our Traditional, Shared Lived Experience and Final Year programmes.

 Peer Mentoring programmes at UWL